 - b) Request the comments of the ACHP pursuant to 36 CFR Part 800.7(a)(1).
 The ACHP shall have forty-five (45) days to respond with comments. - 5.
 FHWA and the ACHP may conclude the Section 106 process with a PA between them if either the PASHPO or NJSHPO, as appropriate, terminates consultation in accordance with 36 CFR Part 800.7(a)(2).

-J. Entire Agreement This PA represents the entire agreement between the signatories and concurring parties to this PA.
+J. Entire Agreement

+This PA represents the entire agreement between the signatories and concurring parties to this PA.
 Other than the occurrence of unanticipated discoveries as referenced in section III(B) of this PA, all known obligations of the DRJTBC and other signatories and concurring parties concerning historic preservation, mitigation, interpretation and acquisition are set forth in this PA.

 Execution of this PA by FHWA, the PASHPO and the NJSHPO, and the implementation of its terms, will be evidence that FHWA has taken into account the effects of the Project on historic properties.
-Date: Date: 10/18/2010 RVATION OFFICER Date:

-- b) Request the comments of the ACHP pursuant to 36 CFR Part 800.7(a)(1).
-The ACHP shall have forty-five (45) days to respond with comments. - 5.
-FHWA and the ACHP may conclude the Section 106 process with a PA between them if either the PASHPO or NJSHPO, as appropriate, terminates consultation in accordance with 36 CFR Part 800.7(a)(2).
-J. Entire Agreement This PA represents the entire agreement between the signatories and concurring parties to this PA.
-Other than the occurrence of unanticipated discoveries as referenced in section III(B) of this PA, all known obligations of the DRJTBC and other signatories and concurring parties concerning historic preservation, mitigation, interpretation and acquisition are set forth in this PA.

-Execution of this PA by FHWA, the PASHPO and the NJSHPO, and the implementation of its terms, will be evidence that FHWA has taken into account the effects of the Project on historic properties.

-FEDERAL HIGH WAY ADMINISTRATION Date:
+FEDERAL HIGHWAY ADMINISTRATION

-By: A STATE HISTORIC PRESERVA Date:

-By: NEW JERSEY ST TATE HISTORIC PRESERVATION Date: 10/5/10

-CONCUR:

-By In Composition of the Bridge Commission of Date: DN 11-4-10

 By: Date:

+PENNSYLVANIA STATE HISTORIC PRESERVATION OFFICER

+By: Date:

+NEW JERSEY STATE HISTORIC PRESERVATION OF FICER

 By: Date: